What Should You Do If You Can’t Fall Asleep?

 Your bed should be a special place just for rest.
 Try to use your bed for sleeping only.

-Don’t do homework, eat snacks, or watch TV in bed.
-If you do other activities in bed, your body can get confused when it’s time to sleep.
+This tip for better sleep applies to kids, teens, and adults.
+Don’t do homework, eat snacks, watch TV, or type on a laptop in bed.
+If you do other activities, your body can get confused when it’s time to sleep.

 If you have more questions about sleep, ask your doctor to help you create a healthy bedtime plan.

-Learn more health tips about your amazing body
+Learn more tips to keep your body healthy!